dadaismee/vs_blog/src/blog/phd-draft/index.md

 The payoff structure of the game is identical for animal and human cases, and we cannot discriminate between them solely on this basis.
 This invites the insufficiency of CE employed by Guala and Hindriks.
 However, although they mention adding payoff modifiers to the game structure to accommodate inherent normativity of conventions [@hindriks2019], they do not explain how animal conventions evolve into human payoff-modified ones[^payoff-modifications].
 So the question is twofold:

 - how payoff-modified game is connected with CE?
-- where normativity resides in the Dinka/Nuer game?
+- where does normativity reside in the Dinka/Nuer game?

 [^payoff-modifications]: As Guala notes, coordination in repeated games is achieved via modifying payoffs with parameters to increase the costs of free-riding and violation which by itself creates salience in repeated games (personal communication).
 However, it leaves questions of where do parameters modifying payoffs come from and how correlation of strategies and payoff modification are connected.
 It seems that normativity is "embedded" in RiE by default without explaining it, but it might be explained if seen dynamically.

 These questions are hard to tackle up-front, so we will start with easier ones.
 As the structure of the HDB game is identical for animals and humans, and this is why equilibrium-only account of social ontology necessitates rules or a theory of normativity in general, what then distinguishes "animal conventions" like butterflies' territorial contest resolution from human social institutions like private property?

 Apart from the obvious notions of "normativity" and seen purely from a formal point of view, Guala and Hidriks argue that animal and human conventions differ in the *scope of actionable signals*.
 Building on the work of @sterelny2003, they contend that animals may only respond to a limited genetically "wired" set of stimuli, whereas humans, with their ability to use representations and symbols to condition behavior, can *decouple response from stimulus and condition behavior on many representations* which they equate with following rules.
 For example, butterflies cannot coordinate on anything but who occupied the sunspot first and unable to create new equilibria.
 Humans, however, can go beyond this by choosing arbitrary correlation devices and expanding the number of equilibria [@guala2015].

-Their argument has the following logic:
+To summarize Guala's and Hindriks's argument:

 1. social institutions are backed by regulative rules instead of genuinely constitutive ones
 2. regulative rules are agents' conditional strategies comprising a CE